 Q: Are there any food items I should not put down my disposal?

 A: Yes!
 Never pour grease or fat down the garbage disposal.
 It can build up in the drain and cause clogs and other obstructions.
-Also tobacco and shellfish should not be ground either if you have a septic tank.

 Q: Are garbage disposals safe to use with septic systems?

 A: Yes.
 Most disposals are safe to use with a properly maintained septic system.
 Disposals create more residue and increase water consumption for your septic tank.
 As a result, more frequent cleaning of the tank may be required.
 Grinding tobacco in your disposal should be avoided, since it interferes with bacteria in the tank.
 Shellfish do not decompose in the tank, so these should be disposed of by normal means, such as throwing them away in the trash can.
 There are units available which are specifically designed for septic tanks.
 These inject a small amount of microbes into the chamber with the waste to further break it down.

 Installing a grbage disposal can seem like a big job.
 However, looking over the steps show that it can be quite simple.

 Here are a few resources that breakdwon installation into easy to understand pieces.